Mysterio: Francis Klum

 Francis Klum, a mutant with the ability to teleport, was sexually abused by his older brother Garrison (Mr. Brownstone) and forced to use his powers to assist Garrison's illegal activity as a heroin dealer.
 When Garrison dosed the Black Cat with heroin and attempted to rape her, Francis decided to stop his brother's cruelty for good, teleporting within and blowing up Garrison's body.

 Eventually learning the details of Francis' abusive relationship with Garrison and his role in his brother's death, Felicia nearly convinced Francis to turn himself into the authorities; but Spider-Man, believing that Francis was trying to throw Black Cat from the bridge on which they were talking, brutally attacked Klum.
 Believing that Felicia set him up, he fell from the bridge, teleported in mid-fall and sustained severe physical injuries, losing his left leg below the knee.

 Hungry for revenge against Spider-Man, he contacted the Kingpin and purchased the paraphernalia of the currently-deceased Mysterio (Quentin Beck).
 He reasoned that by using an old enemy's costume, he could put Spider-Man off-guard; Spider-Man would assume he knew who he was dealing with until Klum demonstrated his powers and it was too late for the wall-crawler to do anything about it.

 However, Klum's plans to kill Spider-Man at Midtown High were interrupted when he was stabbed in the chest by school nurse Miss Arrow's stingers after an altercation with the other two Mysterios (Quentin Beck having returned from the dead).
 Klum teleported to safety, although Arrow (who was later revealed to be Ero, a being composed of hundreds of spiders) would later state that her stingers were fatal to anyone except Spider-Man.

-Klum later died from his wounds as revealed in the "Dead No More: The Clone Conspiracy" storyline, but was resurrected in a cloned body (with his soul intact) by Ben Reilly alongside other deceased Spider-Man villains.
+Klum later died from his wounds as revealed in the "Dead No More: The Clone Conspiracy" storyline, but was resurrected in a cloned body (with his soul intact) by Ben Reilly.
 He died again soon after from cell degeneration.

 Mysterion

 An unknown African American individual purchases the suit of Mysterio from Roderick Kingsley and calls himself Mysterion.
 He fights the Superior Spider-Man (Doctor Octopus's mind in Spider-Man's body) and the Punisher.
-While keeping the Punisher from killing Mysterion, the Superior Spider-Man captures Mysterion and places him in containment with the Sandman, Electro and the Chameleon in his hidden underwater lab.
+The Superior Spider-Man captures Mysterion and places him in containment with Sandman, Electro, and Chameleon in his hidden underwater lab.
 He is later forcibly put under mind control by the Superior Spider-Man and forced to join his Superior Six superhero team.
 Mysterion escapes with the other members after being freed from the Superior Spider-Man's influence.

-Mysterion later attacks Liberty Island with an army of robot dinosaurs, which are defeated by Squirrel Girl and other superheroes.